elilieberman/COVID19_Activity/README.md

 7. To modify the graphs for another Country update the variable "country_selected" (line 96) <br />
 8. The agg_data csv is the sourcefile for related PowerBI dashboard, check it out... https://app.powerbi.com/groups/me/dashboards/4414473e-b527-439d-b735-28e9d365058c?ctid=43eaa772-f7b9-49c0-a310-6db2e0414f42 <br />
-9. The covid19_Israel has added SYMPTOM chart and demostative Prediction data (non-practioner)
+9. The covid19_Israel has added SYMPTOM chart and demostative Prediction data (non-practioner), data source is israel.co.il <br />